 The dashboard provides a way to view both Pennsylvania-specific COVID-19 data and data for neighboring states.

-Sometimes the data on the department’s dashboard doesn’t match the data it has released in other places, like in its press releases or on other pages of its website.
+In addition, since the department first began publishing COVID-19 data on its interactive dashboard, its data has not always matched the data it has released in other places, like in its press releases or on other pages of its website.
 We do our best to check the department’s data before publishing it to the dashboard.
 On some occasions, we will retroactively correct or fill in missing data based on archived information from the Department of Health website.
+The Covid Tracking Project has maintained detailed notes on data issues it has encountered with Pennsylvania’s daily reported data in addition to other states.

 Where do you get your Philadelphia data from?